zowe/zowe-explorer-vscode/README.md

 ## Requirements

+Client-side prerequisites:

 - Install [Node.js](https://nodejs.org/en/download/) v8.0 or later.
+- Install [Yarn](https://yarnpkg.com/getting-started/install).

+Host-side prerequisites:

 - Configure TSO/E address space services, z/OS data set, file REST interface and z/OS jobs REST interface.
 For more information, see [z/OS Requirements](https://docs.zowe.org/stable/user-guide/systemrequirements-zosmf.html#z-os-requirements).
-- Install [Yarn](https://yarnpkg.com/getting-started/install).

 ## Directory Structure

 Zowe Explorer repository includes several folders with files that let you build and configure various aspects of the extension.
 The bulk of the Zowe Explorer source code is in the `packages` directory.
 The `packages` folder has the following structure:

 - `├──`[`packages`](./packages) — includes source code of Zowe Explorer, various Zowe Explorer-related extensions, and the extensibility API<br>
   - `├──`[`eslint-plugin-zowe-explorer`](./packages/eslint-plugin-zowe-explorer) — includes necessary files to configure ESLint plug-in for Zowe Explorer
   - `├──`[`zowe-explorer-api`](./packages/zowe-explorer-api) — includes files to set up and use Extensibility API for Explorer.
 The API has two modules: Profiles API and Tree API.
   - `├──`[`zowe-explorer-ftp-extension`](./packages/zowe-explorer-ftp-extension) — includes files to set up and use the FTP extension for Zowe Explorer.
   - `├──`[`zowe-explorer`](./packages/zowe-explorer) — core Zowe Explorer source files, ReadMe, Changelog, and more.

 ## Build Locally

-Ensure that you have met the [software requirements](#requirements) before you can build and test your Zowe Explorer.
+Ensure that you meet the [software requirements](#requirements) before you build and test your Zowe Explorer.

 Clone the repository and run `yarn workspace vscode-extension-for-zowe package` to build a VSIX file and start working with the extension.